 Mice can produce large litters in a short time, so a couple mice can soon become an infestation and lead to big trouble for any home, school or business owner.
 Rodent experts say that a mouse infestation will continue to grow as long as the mice can find food and shelter and aren't ousted by competing species.
 Fortunately, most mice in the wild live only about three months because of the number of predators.

-Read some fast facts about mice -- and how to get rid of them -- here, then click the links for more in-depth information and recommendations.
+Read some fast facts about mice and how to get rid of them.

-Outdoors and in the garage, mice can damage autos, lawn tractors and bicycles by chewing through insulation, fuel lines and seat upholstery.
+Outdoors and in the garage, mice can damage autos, lawn tractors, and bicycles by chewing through insulation, fuel lines, and seat upholstery.
 Indoors, their urine and poop can stain and contaminate pantries, food and dishes and their gnawing can ruin bagged foodstuffs, scar furniture and spill pet foods.
 Farmers lose untold amounts of grain and seed to the country cousins every year.
-Read more about the damage mice can cause here.

 House Mouse Identification

 House mice have large ears, are 2 to 4 inches long, are brown to grey, and have dark tails about the length of their head and body combined.
 Their droppings are 1/4 inch long and rod-shaped.

 Ridding a home of mice once they have become established may be difficult but glue/sticky traps and snap traps may be the best least-toxic solutions.
 Cats can be effective against newly colonizing mice but are less effective against those already settled in, so you'll likely need other forms of control.